aep5142/intro-git-lab-2025/README.md

 Don't worry, we won't be grading your work, submitting is merely to help you get acquainted with tools you'll be using in many classes.

+This file is written in markdown.
+You can view the formatted document in VS Code using a keyboard shortcut: on macOS use CMD+k v and on Windows use Ctrl+K v.

 ## Part 1 - Making a First Commit

 Whenever you have made a change that you wish to keep, you'll make a git commit.